 Away from the beaches you will find museums and exhibitions to inform you of the area’s history.
 Down the town’s narrow streets, you can explore the market stalls, shops, tapas bars and restaurants for local produce and cuisine.
 By night, venture out in the evening to experience Costa Teguise’s lively nightlife!

 Designed for holidaymakers, this purpose-built resort is not only popular with tourists, but also with wealthy Spaniards including the King of Spain!
 Because of the constant renovations and upgrades, you can expect the highest of standards when it comes to accommodation here.
 With modern and stylish amenities, whether you’re staying in a hotel or apartment, you’ll be able to enjoy a comfortable cheap holiday in Costa Teguise.
+To get your holiday started, have a look at our top hotels in Costa Teguise.

 (°C) Avg.
 High Temp